Last updated on July 10th, 2019 at 02:45 pm

 Read it one more time.

-In my career of teaching public speakers and people in business how to use a story as a tool of impact, I see a common mistake.
+In my career of being a top motivational speaker, coaching new public speakers and people in business how to use a story as a tool of impact, I see a common mistake.

 • A list of facts is not a story.

 • Telling me how you got started in business is not a story.

 • Telling me the history of your organization is not a story.

 Those are facts.

 Every speech story must have a character with conflict; a pain they want to get rid of, or a desire they want to achieve.
 It’s how you create connection and engagement with your audience and your potential customers.

 If your speeches, your marketing materials, your website ‘About Me’ page, and business purpose doesn’t have a clear main character with a problem that gets solved, you don’t have a story, and you won’t be a successful motivational speaker or successful in business.

 That’s the end of today’s big dream lesson on how to avoid being bad at public speaking.